Life Always Seems To Be A Struggle? Here’s How To Break The Cycle

 Each one seems to confirm the belief that life has to be a struggle.

+It's likely that you learnt the stuggle habit a long time ago, and the pattern has continued on.
 This ‘struggling on’ idea often starts very early in life.
 As small children, many of us get the message from our caregivers that it's not okay to take the easier path.
 Life is hard and we have to get on with it!

 Sometimes things can happen in the early years that leave a child believing that they have to be extra strong and rely only on themselves.
 So at some deep level, they make the decision that if they can manage the hardest path in life then they can guarantee to manage anything.
 They will be okay.